Video shows Mike Tyson punching airline passenger

-SAN FRANCISCO (AP) — Authorities were investigating Thursday after former heavyweight champ Mike Tyson was recorded on video punching a fellow passenger on board a plane at San Francisco International Airport.
+SAN FRANCISCO (AP) — Authorities on Thursday were investigating an incident in which former heavyweight champ Mike Tyson was recorded on video punching a fellow first-class passenger aboard a plane at San Francisco International Airport.

 The video shows Tyson leaning over the back of his seat repeatedly striking the unidentified man in the head, drawing blood.
 The footage was first shared by TMZ, which said it was recorded on a Jet Blue plane bound for Florida.